jdi-docs/jdi-light/source/includes/_tutorial.md

 # Tutorial
 In this tutorial we’ll take a glance at [JDI Light](https://github.com/jdi-testing/jdi-light), a library that simplifies test automation, makes test run results stable, predictable and easy to maintain.<br/>
-1. Quick Start - a short instruction on how to add JDI Light to your project and perform its basic configuration.<br/>
+1. **Quick Start** - a short instruction on how to add JDI Light to your project and perform its basic configuration.<br/>
-2. JDI Light at a glance - a few simple test examples with and without Page Objects.
+2. **JDI Light at a glance** - a few simple test examples with and without Page Objects.
 Typified UI Elements and logs in JDI Light.<br/>
-3. JDI Light Forms - a small complex element example that shows JDI Light basic benefits.<br/>
+3. **JDI Light Forms** - a small complex element example that shows JDI Light basic benefits.<br/>
-4. UI Elements and optimization - a more complex example elaborating on types of elements in JDI Light and demonstrating their capabilities.<br/>
+4. **UI Elements and optimization** - a more complex example elaborating on types of elements in JDI Light and demonstrating their capabilities.<br/>
-5. Reduce the amount of code with JDI Light - a concise example of how JDI Light can decrease the amount of code three-fold compared to Selenium.
+5. **Reduce the amount of code with JDI Light** - a concise example of how JDI Light can decrease the amount of code three-fold compared to Selenium.
 Shows that you can write clear and stable tests with 3 times less effort.<br/>

-## 1. Integration
+## 1. Quick Start
 1. Adding JDI Light to your projects <br/>
 2. A brief configuration overview <br/>

-Let’s start from the beginning by adding JDI Light to our test project and going through the setup step by step.<br/>
+Let’s start from the beginning by adding JDI Light to our test project and going through the setup step-by-step.<br/>
 _Note: JDI Light ships with a [template project](https://github.com/jdi-templates/jdi-light-testng-template) that can be used to save us some time for the setup._
 ### Maven Dependencies